Selecting a language will automatically trigger the translation of the page content.

 • You must be under 18

-• You must follow your education in France for more than 3 months
+• You have to follow your education or studies in France for more than 3 months

 • Your parents must reside abroad.